 Reflection Tomography - PGS hyperTomo

-PGS hyperTomo® is a wavelet oriented tomography solution that makes direct use of the wavelet level properties determined in PGS’ Beam system.
+PGS hyperTomo® is a wavelet oriented tomography solution that makes direct use of the wavelet level properties determined in PGS’ Beam migration.

 Listed below are the steps involved:

 - The input data is dip decomposed into wavelets using a process called PGS Dipscan.

 - In the migration step (using PGS hyperBeam®) these wavelets are mapped to the migrated location using the current earth model.
 A reconstruction workflow then allows these wavelets to be reconstructed in migrated space.

 - PGS 3DRNMO (3D residual normal moveout) determines the time shift to align wavelets with a reference stack.